arcus-azure/arcus.observability/docs/versioned_docs/version-v2.0/02-Features/telemetry-enrichment.md

 ### Custom application version

-The version enricher allows you to specify an `IAppVersion` instance that retrieves your custom application version, which will be used during enrichement.
+The version enricher allows you to specify an `IAppVersion` instance that retrieves your custom application version, which will be used during enrichment.
 By default this is set to the version of the current executing assembly.

 **Assembly version as application version**